Student Employment Procedures UPPS No. 07.07.03

 01. POLICY STATEMENTS

-01.01 This UPPS provides an organized procedure whereby: (a) students seeking part-time employment; and (b) the respective departments and offices of Texas State University-San Marcos seeking part-time student employees will receive maximum benefits from the student employment program.
+01.01 This policy provides an organized procedure whereby: (a) students seeking part-time employment; and (b) the respective departments and offices of Texas State University seeking part-time student employees will receive maximum benefits from the Student Employment Program.

 01.02 Specific objectives of the student employment policy are to: